 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the year.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
-Items subject to estimates and assumptions included in the financial statements are the collectability of aged accounts receivable, the useful life of property and equipment, and the accrued silviculture and agricultural obligations.
+Items subject to estimates and assumptions included in the financial statements are the collectability of aged accounts receivable, the net realizable value of inventories, the useful life of property and equipment, the accrued silviculture and agricultural obligations and other accrued liabilities.

 The accrued silviculture and agricultural obligations are significant estimates in which management makes various assumptions, that it considers reasonable, with respect to future conditions, reforestation and restoration costs of logged blocks.
-Any changes to the assumptions could have a significant impact on the Corporation's net income (loss) and financial position.
+Any changes to the assumptions could have a significant impact on the Corporation's net loss and financial position.
 The silviculture and agricultural expenses could increase or decrease in upcoming years depending on the amount of reforestation or restoration work that is required.

-(j) Related party transactions:
+(i) Related party transactions: